|

 -

-An email is sent each time a patient has submitted a request, titled "Action required - You have a new patient request"
+An email each time a patient submits a request, titled "Action required – You have a new patient request"

 - A daily summary email titled "Action required – review your outstanding patient requests", sent between 8am–10am each morning.